djpugh/MTfit/_sources/real-tutorial.rst.txt

 Krafla P Polarity Probability Inversion
 -----------------------------------------

-There are 21 P-polarity arrivals for the synthetic event, but more observations, and a better understanding of the uncertainties on the polarities can be obtained using the automated Bayesian polarity probabilities generated using :mod:`autopol` (:ref:`Pugh et al., 2016b<Pugh-2016b>`, :ref:`Pugh, 2016a <Pugh-2016ax>`).
+There are 21 P-polarity arrivals for the synthetic event, but more observations, and a better understanding of the uncertainties on the polarities can be obtained using the automated Bayesian polarity probabilities generated using the approach described in :ref:`Pugh et al., 2016b<Pugh-2016b>`, :ref:`Pugh, 2016a <Pugh-2016ax>`.
 Nevertheless, much of this example is the same as the :ref:`real-p-polarity` example.

 :download:`examples/krafla_event.py<../../examples/krafla_event.py>` contains a script for the double-couple and full moment tensor inversion of the source.
 It can be run as::